Gagan Thapa

 He was elected for the first time as a Member of the First Constitutional Assembly from 2008 elections from proportional representation.
 From the 12th General Convention of the Nepali Congress, became Central Committee Member of the Nepal Congress.
 He won the 2013 elections as a Member of the Second Constitutional Assembly following the failure of the first assembly to promulgate a constitution, serving as the Health Minister from 2016 to 2017.
 He won in 2017 for the 2nd time from Kathmandu 4.
 He won for third time from the same constituency in 2022.

 Early life and education

-Thapa was born in a conservative middle-class Chhetri family.
-His parents were originally from the Solukhumbu District.
+Thapa was born in a conservative middle-class family.
 Born and raised in Kathmandu, Thapa graduated from Siddhartha Vanasthali School in 1992.
 He finished his Bachelors of Science in Chemistry from Tri Chandra College in 1998.
-He completed his M.A Sociology from Tribhuvan University in 2003.
+He completed his M.A. in Sociology from Tribhuvan University in 2003.

 Political life

 Student leader and democracy activist

 Thapa was the president of the Free Student Union of Tri Chandra College from 1998 to 2000.
 He was a Committee Member of the Nepal Students Union from 1998 to 2002, Vice President from 2000 to 2002, and its General Secretary from 2002 to 2004.

 After the dissolution of Parliament and declaration of emergency by King Gyanendra, Thapa took a vehement stand against the royal regime and called for the establishment of a republic.
 He called for greater involvement of youth in the movement, and called on students to take to the streets to launch a decisive movement for the restoration of democracy.
 He was jailed on charges of sedition in 2004.
 On 26 April 2005, he and two other NSU activists were arrested but released on 5 May after the Supreme Court deemed their detention illegal.
 Thapa was immediately rearrested and served with a 90-day detention order under the Public Security Act (PSA).
 He was declared a Prisoner of Conscience by Amnesty International.
 Following a Special Court order in July 2005, Thapa was arrested from the Singha Durbar Ward Police Station where he had gone to meet his colleagues, and was subsequently interrogated by The Office of the Kathmandu District Government Attorney for his involvement in 'offense against the state' by chanting anti-monarchy slogans at a rally.
 Following immense international pressure, Thapa was released in August 2005.